A navy suit is an excellent alternative to black. The color navy is a classic in its own right and suitable for various occasions.

 Navy Tie

-It is an expected option, but at least you won’t go wrong.
+It is an expected option, but at least you can’t go wrong.
 For a bit of contrast, pick a navy tie with some texture or one that has a small print on it.

 Go a shade lighter or darker than the suit; not exactly the same navy.